 Advances in medical technology, including wireless connectivity and wearable mobile devices are providing practitioners, medical centres, hospitals and telehealth service providers with important clinical tools to access and care for patients in new and innovative ways.
 Intelesens is at the forefront of this technology.

 Our range of CE-approved and FDA cleared products, when combined with our zensoronline database and zensor+ software provides monitoring solutions that offer improved quality of care to patients, access to affordable care by those currently unmonitored and cost savings to healthcare providers.

 Our products can:

 Our portfolio of products, which have undergone a range of clinical trials to prove that they satisfy the current demand in innovative wireless technology whilst meeting with rigorous regulatory standards, include: V-Patch - a wireless, GPRS, Cardiac Arrhythmia Detection Device, Aingeal - our in-hospital wi-fi device which monitors respiration in addition to ECG, heart rate, skin temperature and motion and our latest device for home monitoring - zensor.

 A university spin-out company, Intelesens maintains a dynamic collaborative relationship with world-class research teams in the Nanotechnology and Integrated BioEngineering Centre (NIBEC) based at the University of Ulster in Northern Ireland.
-Our products deliver real benefits for all healthcare professionals and their patients in a marketplace where there exists a rapidly growing demand and where wireless sensors and networks are estimated to reduce annual health care costs in the US by $25 billion by 2012.
+Our products deliver real benefits for all healthcare professionals and their patients in a marketplace where there exists a rapidly growing demand and where wireless sensors and networks are estimated to reduce annual health costs by an estimated $25 billion per year.